AmeyChoudhary/Stock-Pricing/README.md

 - There was no significant improvement in accuracy compared to a model using only past stock prices.
 - This limitation is attributed to the news headline collection process, as our data sources only allow keyword-based extraction rather than direct retrieval of relevant stock-related headlines.
 - Stock prices are influenced by numerous additional factors (e.g., political events) that are difficult to incorporate into the model.
+Results obtained for stock trend prediction: [https://wandb.ai/its_mrpsycho/stock_trend_lstm/reports/Stock-Trend-Prediction--VmlldzoxMTc5ODgxNw]

+### Stock price prediction
+- This follows the same workflow as stock trend prediction, the only change is that LSTM is used as a regressor here, instead of a classifer.
+Here are the results obtained for stock price prediction: [https://wandb.ai/its_mrpsycho/stock_price_prediction/reports/Stock-Price-Prediction--VmlldzoxMTc5ODc1OA]

 ## Future Work
 - Implementing **Stochastic Differential Equation (SDE)**-based models for stock price prediction.
 - Enhancing news extraction methods, expanding the dataset, and improving sentiment analysis techniques.
 - Incorporating additional external factors that influence stock prices to improve predictive accuracy.